HeisenbergOfDjango/AMITG/DEPLOYMENT.md

 - Check the logs in Render dashboard
 - Verify all environment variables are set correctly
 - Ensure `GEMINI_API_KEY` is valid

+**Build errors with pydantic/pydantic-core:**
+- The requirements.txt has been updated to use versions with pre-built wheels (pydantic 2.5.3)
+- Ensure Python 3.11 is being used (check `backend/runtime.txt`)
+- If you still see Rust compilation errors:
+  1. Try using Python 3.11 explicitly in Render's environment settings
+  2. As a fallback, use `backend/requirements-fallback.txt` which uses pydantic 1.x (no Rust required)
+  3. Change the build command to: `pip install --upgrade pip && pip install -r backend/requirements-fallback.txt`

 **Frontend can't connect to backend:**
 - Verify `VITE_API_URL` is set correctly in frontend environment variables